lux-group/renovate-config/README.md

 All repos with renovate should extend npmtoken.json.
 Thus we will have a single source of truth to update across all repos.

+Token taken from production customer portal on heroku.

 # renovate-config

 This is the repo for our `default` implementation of renovate.json.
 Repos without special needs should extend this.